 How can teachers inspire greatness in children if they’ve lost sight of the greatness in themselves?
 Why inspiring greatness in pupils begins with taking care of their teachers

-Developed, led and supported by employers MINDFUL EMPLOYER® provides businesses and organisations with easier access to information and support for staff who experience stress, anxiety, depression or other mental health conditions.
+Developed, led and supported by employers Mindful Employer provides organisations with access to information and support for staff who experience stress, anxiety, depression or other mental health conditions.
 Resources are free to download.
 Take a look at Working with Anxiety and Let’s Talk.TME can send you the mp3 files if you want to use them on your staff intranet or e-learning sites: they are free so do get in touch.

 Mental Health First Aid England (MHFA)